What are dental implants?

 The alternative to implants include the following:

 A bridge: Like an implant, a bridge is a fixed option.
-Bridges use the space either side of a gap to replace a missing tooth.
+Bridges use the space on either side of a gap to replace a missing tooth.
 They are not suitable for large spans and unfortunately require the preparation of healthy teeth to support the missing tooth.
 They also do not last as long as implants, on average 15 years.
 At this point it is likely the supporting teeth will also be compromised, resulting in an even larger gap.

 Is implant surgery painful?